kaliop-uk/ezpublish5universalinstaller/Readme.md

 * make our commands able to echo something: inject a simple logger by default (eg https://bitbucket.org/fool/echolog), and an appropriate one when working in composer-command mode

-* add a command which does a cleanup of images in var directory which do not exist any more in ezimage table (same with binary files)
+* add a command which does a cleanup of images in var directory which do not exist anymore in ezimage table (same with binary files)

 * instead of relying on composer autoload for the yml parser, copy it inside this project